|By Thornton, Denise|

 Like anyone else who has ever had chickenpox, shingles had been a ticking time bomb in me.
 After individuals recover from chickenpox, the varicella zoster virus goes dormant, lurking in nerve cells, ready to reactivate as shingles under the right circumstances.

 The reasons the zoster virus reactivates are not well understood, but it is usually associated with a decline in the immune response.
-The Centers for Disease Control and Prevention predict that one in every three people in the United States will develop shingles.
-There are about a million cases each year in this country.

 "We see shingles in every decade of life, even children" says Temte.
 "But if you are making a policy for a population, you look at the risk at various ages, and starting about age 60, we find a rapid increase in the risk for shingles."